 Mini-split HVAC systems are known for being highly efficient and easy to maintain.
 However, in order for these systems to work properly long-term, cleaning them regularly is essential.
 If you’ve never cleaned a mini-split system before, knowing exactly where and how to clean the unit can be a bit confusing.
-To clear things up, we have compiled a helpful guide on everything you should know about cleaning your mini-split.
+To clear things up, we have compiled a helpful guide on everything you should know about mini-split cleaning.
 After reading this article, you’ll be a pro at cleaning your mini-split unit and keeping it in tip-top shape.

 The Importance of Cleaning Your Mini-Split

 Cleaning your mini-split on a regular basis is important for several reasons.
-As we previously stated, cleaning your mini-split is essential for keeping it in good condition so that it operates at optimal quality.
+As we previously stated, cleaning a mini-split is essential for keeping it in good condition so that it operates at optimal quality.
 When a mini-split system isn’t cleaned for a significant amount of time, the potential for premature wear of internal components, mold growth, and the emergence of strange odors greatly increases.
 Furthermore, the presence of excess dirt, dust, or mold in your mini-split system can decrease the air quality in your home by circulating such pollutants into your living space.

 How To Clean Your Mini-Split HVAC System

 A mini-split HVAC system consists of two primary components: an interior unit and an outdoor unit.
 When cleaning a mini-split, you should clean both units periodically in order to avoid the negative repercussions we discussed above.
 Generally, you should clean mini-split units once every four to six weeks for optimal results.
 However, you should consult your system’s owner’s manual for more specific details and instructions on how often the system requires cleaning.